Sage-Bionetworks/synapsePythonClient/docs/tutorials/configuration.md

 ### `[cache]`

-Your downloaded files are cached to avoid repeat downloads of the same file. change 'location' to use a different folder on your computer as the cache location
+Your downloaded files are cached to avoid repeat downloads of the same file.
+Change 'location' to use a different folder on your computer as the cache location

 ### `[endpoints]`